StableDifferenceTeam/StableDiffGimp/README.md

 4. Write a [prompt](#prompt)
 5. You can see different sliders for padding on the top, bottom, left and right
 	- Each slider lets you choose how much space you add on the according side
+ 	- When a slider is set to 0, it will not be extended on that side, speeding up the process
 6. Choose in how many [steps](#steps) you want your image to be completed <br><br>![settings](ReadMeBilder/Uncrop/20.png)<br><br>
+	- Uncrop benefits from a high number of steps, so consider about 80-100 Steps
+ 	- This will result in a better result, but it will take longer to generate
 7. If you have settled on a number, click on `Ok`
 8. The image is now uncropped! <br><br>![settings](ReadMeBilder/Uncrop/22.png)<br><br>